Organized crime in London, Ontario: 2002

 On the night of 7 January 2002, members of the Jackals, a Hells Angels puppet club, showed up outside of the house of Thomas Hughes, the president of the Outlaws' London chapter, on Egerton Street located near the Outlaws clubhouse.
 The Jackals demanded that Marcus Cornelisse, an Outlaw, come out of Hughes's house to talk to them.
-Instead, Hughes and Cornelisse came out and open fire, leading to a shoot-out that saw one Jackal, Eric Davignon, shot in the stomach.
+Instead, Hughes and Cornelisse came out and opened fire, leading to a shoot-out that saw one Jackal, Eric Davignon, shot in the stomach.
 Though a number of shots were exchanged by both groups, Davingon was the only person hit, which he would survive.
 The shoot-out ended with the Jackals fleeing in their car as Hughes and Cornelisse ran after them, shooting wildly into the dark.

 Hughes was charged with four counts of attempted murder.
 He also incurred 23 additional charges relating to firearms, ammunition, this included semi-auto rifles and explosives in his residence.
 Eventually the attempted-murder charges were dropped as self defense, he was sentenced to only 30 months incarceration.

 By now, London City council and London Police Service were under intense pressure by the public to do something about the situation.
 Then in late January 2002, tensions in the conflict reached their height.
 Outlaws from locations all over Canada began to travel to London to assist the London chapter, along with some American Bandidos and other rivals of the Angels.
 The 2002 London Motorcycle Show, organized at London's the Western Fair District, was promoted by the Hells Angels, who had run London's annual motorcycle-trade show for the last two years in a row.
 It was one of the "top five events of its kind in Canada."
 This venue would be the target of retaliation by the Outlaws and Bandidos.

 The 2002 London Motorcycle Show

 In February, 2002, the expo was on a Saturday and was open to the public.
 Around mid-afternoon, 120 Outlaws and Bandidos arrived at the Western Fair district in London.
 On the other side were 110 Hells Angels and their support club, the Jackals.
 Some of the Outlaws arriving wore body armour.
 Some brandished large knives on their belts.
 The Bandidos, who had traveled up the Highway 401 from the US city of Detroit, arrived in a large group.
 They made a public display of respect for the Outlaws, then positioned themselves with their allies.
 The Bandidos and the Outlaws found themselves surrounded on three sides by Hells Angels.
 Surprised spectators fled to safe distances.
 Before hostilities could begin, a team of over 40 police officers dawning full riot gear from the London Police Service intervened and physically separated the two groups, demanding that the Bandidos, especially members of international status to depart.
 Police Chief Murray Faulkner said:

-"If the police weren't there, we were in for trouble.
+If the police weren't there, we were in for trouble.
 Big-time.
-I was guessing a multiple shooting or stabbing."
+I was guessing a multiple shooting or stabbing.